rkelson/metadata-asset-tracking-tool/metadata/cadastre/utah-parcels.md

 ### Update Schedule

-UGRC updates the Basic Parcels for Davis, Salt Lake, Utah, Washington, and Weber counties (also known as the Big Five) every month.
-All other counties are updated on a rotating schedule ranging from quarterly to annually.
+UGRC updates the parcel datasets for Davis, Salt Lake, Utah, Washington, and Weber counties every month.
+All other counties are updated on a rotating schedule ranging from a quarterly to an annual basis.

 ### Previous Updates